 - Richard Braun of The Braun Agency

 - Drew Monroe of Prosper Insurance

 EO is also in the unique position to field a proven group of business leaders for the panel on entrepreneurialism being held before the awards show.
 The panel consists of:

 Entrepreneurialism is a tough, lonely, and often unrecognized career journey.
 Recognition of their abilities to start, run, and scale their businesses is a great honor for each entrepreneur who receives this award.
 Congratulations to all the honorees.

 For those who may feel like they’re struggling on their entrepreneurial journey, I encourage you to seek out a group such as Entrepreneurs’ Organization.
 Organizations like EO exist to help entrepreneurs not only cope with the stress of running a business but to also teach entrepreneurs how to survive and thrive even in turbulent times.
 Alternatively, there are other similar entrepreneurial organizations such as Vistage, The Alternative Board, and the Young Presidents Organization.
 The important thing is to find a group that works for you.

 Erik J. Olson is an award-winning digital marketer & entrepreneur.
-The Founder & CEO of Array Digital, he is also the host of the Journey to $100 Million Flash Briefing and daily podcast, the organizer of the Marketers Anonymous monthly meetup, and the marketing and communications chair of EO Southeast Virginia.
+The Founder & CEO of Array Digital, he is also the host of the Managing Partners Podcast, the organizer of the Marketers Anonymous monthly meetup, and the marketing and communications chair of EO Southeast Virginia.